Holes 13 - 18

 Hole eighteen

-Hole 18, what a finishing hole.
-With out of bounds right and long this is a tough par 3 that can ruin a good card.
+Hole 18, is a tough finishing hole.
+With out of bounds wide right and long this is a tough par 3 that can ruin a good card.

 There are also four bunkers protecting this big green that slopes left to right, probably a little more than you think.
-The advice to all, is to play it as a par four as six’s and seven’s are common.
+The advice to all, is to play it as a par four as fives and sixes are common.